Best triathlon watches: One-stop recording of your race

 The Forerunner 965 is at the top of Garmin's Forerunner range and includes an AMOLED screen for a bright display and touchscreen interactivity that makes transitions really easy, with one touch switching between sports.
 Despite this, it still manages up to 31 hours of GPS tracking.

-Garmin includes loads of health stats as well from training readiness scores and suggested workouts to reach your goals, to how well you've slept, with built-in HRM and PulseOx providing 24/7 monitoring and HRV analysis.
+Garmin includes loads of health stats as well, from training readiness scores and suggested workouts to reach your goals, to how well you've slept, with built-in HRM and PulseOx providing 24/7 monitoring and HRV analysis.

 Also on board are colour maps with turn-by-turn directions, round-trip routing and PacePro race strategies as well as on-the-fly ClimbPro ascent profiles.
 You can also play tracks from the watch as you train and use Garmin Pay to speed up payments, leaving your cards or cash at home.
+Garmin Pay is supported by a good number of US banks, although there are a limited number of UK banks signed up.

 2. Suunto Vertical Titanium